MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-pre-chat-survey.md

         - **Single line**: The user can enter a single line of text.
         - **Multiple lines**: The user can enter multiple lines of text.
         - **Option set**: The user can select an option in a drop-down list.
-You must enter options separated by a semi-colon.
+You must enter options separated by a semicolon.
         - **User consent**: Use this option to request user consent for the pre-chat survey.
 You can provide a link to a webpage, such as the privacy policy page.
 Links must be in the following format: [link text](link to the webpage).
-A check box will appear beside the question text in the pre-chat survey.
+A checkbox will appear beside the question text in the pre-chat survey.

     - **Mandatory**: Select **Yes** or **No** to indicate whether the question is mandatory.
 If question type is **User Consent**, make sure you specify **Yes**.